Arvind Kejriwal could be arrested today after ED raids, claims Aam Aadmi Party

 Party leaders have also claimed that roads leading to the Delhi chief minister’s residence have been blocked by the Delhi Police.

-Delhi Chief Minister Arvind Kejriwal could be arrested on Thursday, claimed the Aam Aadmi Party a day after he skipped the summons issued by the Enforcement Directorate.
+Delhi Chief Minister Arvind Kejriwal could be arrested on Thursday in a possible raid on his home by the Enforcement Directorate, claimed the Aam Aadmi Party, a day after he skipped the summons issued by the law enforcement agency.

+In a video message posted on X, formerly called Twitter, Kejriwal alleged that the Bharatiya Janata Party is seeking his arrest on fabricated charges relating to the Delhi liquor policy case.

+“The truth is that there was no corruption,” Kejriwal said in the video.
+“My biggest asset is my honesty and they [the BJP] want to dent it.
+My lawyers have told me that summons sent to me are illegal.
+BJP’s aim is not to probe me, but not to let me campaign for Lok Sabha elections.
+They want to call me on the pretext of investigation and then arrest me.”

 The central agency had issued summons to Kejriwal on December 22 to appear for questioning on January 3 in connection with the liquor policy case.